Kevinle76/PyBank-and-PyPoll/README.md

-# PyBank and PyPoll
+## PyBank and PyPoll

-## Background
+Creating a script to analyze the financial records of a company using Python

-A final script should both print the analysis to the terminal and export a text file with the results.
+## Objectives:

-## PyBank:
+1. PyBank:

 * The total number of months included in the dataset